pmukethi/yolo/explanation.md

 ### 6. Access the client app with localhost:3000/ on the browser

-### 7. Access the server with localhost:5000/api/products/ and use with postman.
-Use 'POST' to create products and 'GET' to get product list
+### 7. I added 2 products via this link and i was able to see them on the browser: http://localhost:3000/#products

-## 6. Docker Images On Docker Hub
+## 6. Docker Images On Docker Hub links